-Value Objects & Entities — Building Blocks That Can't Break
+Value Objects & Entities in TypeScript: Building Blocks That Can't Break

 The Validation Everywhere Problem